We value your privacy

 As previously mentioned, various vehicles require specific engine oils due to differences in fuel type, engine designs, operating conditions, and manufacturer specifications.
 Therefore, garage owners, especially those servicing multiple brands without a specific franchise, must ensure they stock a diverse range of oils tailored to the needs of different cars.
 At a minimum, this should include having the appropriate oils for the leading vehicle brands commonly serviced by the garage.
 If your workshop services multiple brands and ages of vehicles, and it stocks fewer than six different engine oils currently, there is a risk of using the wrong oil in the wrong engine today.

-Given the intricacies of the engine oil market, characterised by a vast range of product specifications and diverse brands spanning from low quality to premium, the optimal advice for any parts or workshop manager is to consult a trusted lubricant supplier.
+Given the intricacies and complexities of engine oil market, characterised by a vast range of product specifications and diverse brands spanning from low quality to premium, the optimal advice for any parts or workshop manager is to consult a trusted lubricant supplier.
 Such suppliers can provide valuable assistance in identifying the correct recommendations, selecting the appropriate brand to meet specific requirements, and, in some instances, offering solutions to avoid the challenges associated with stocking a wide variety of oils.

 One notable and trusted supplier, particularly in Ireland, is Finol Oils.
-Finol maintains a comprehensive inventory encompassing all types of lubricants demanded by the market.
-We offer a variety of brands, including our own branded products, as well as fully approved Total Energies Lubricants and Petro Canada lubricants.
+We maintain a comprehensive inventory encompassing all types of lubricants demanded by the market.
+We offer a variety of brands, including our own branded products, as well as fully approved TotalEnergies Lubricants and Petro Canada lubricants.
 Beyond our extensive product range, Finol is renowned as a trusted adviser to the market, boasting a collective sales and technical knowledge exceeding 220 years.
 We have been pioneers in disseminating lubricant knowledge through consistent articles and posts, as well as the launch of our Whichoil oil recommendation service over a decade ago.

 Finol also addresses the challenges of storing and caring for the several types of oils required in workshops.
 We provide popular storage solutions for bulk oils, featuring remote wireless level management in our NERO tank management system.
 Additionally, Finol offers solutions for the storage and dispensing of both 20L plastic drums and the new 20L Bag in a Box, complete with stands and easy-to-use drum taps for dispensing and a drip tray to prevent spillage.
 The stand includes a header board listing products and approvals, facilitating quick consultation for the right oil selection.